MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 |**Protection template**|Original encryption is preserved|New label encryption is applied|Original encryption is removed|
 |**Label with administator-defined permissions**|Original encryption is removed|New label encryption is applied|Original encryption is removed|

-Note that in the cases where the original encryption is replaced or removed, this happens only if the user applying the label has a usage right or role that supports this action:
+Note that in the cases where the new label encryption is applied or the original encryption is removed, this happens only if the user applying the label has a usage right or role that supports this action:
 - The [usage right](https://docs.microsoft.com/azure/information-protection/configure-usage-rights.md#usage-rights-and-descriptions) Export or Full Control.
 - The role of [Rights Management issuer or Rights Management owner](https://docs.microsoft.com/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner), or [super user](https://docs.microsoft.com/azure/information-protection/configure-super-users).